tayloredwebsites/healthy-meals/README.md

 - see: [todo items, especially the If you are looking for an issue to work on... todo list](https://tayloredwebsites.github.io/healthy-meals/todos.html#current-to-do-items-listings)

-#### Major Step 1) Wiki (with built in references tooling)
+#### Major Step 1) References Model

-- include django_wiki project to deliver main UI to site

-- references table will be integrated with the wiki to provide references to information on wiki, as well as who put in the information.
+Note: This is an important aspect of this app.
+This is provided so that any information provided by this app could provide the source of the information provided.
+This should allow all information to be transparent.
+This could help with any discussion about possible adjustments to information on the app, as appropriate.
+Note: It is hoped that by integrating a wiki with this app in the future should be able to provide a mechanism for handling the discussion and possible adjustment of any information provided.

+The References Model will be used to provide references to information on any possible information provided by Healthy Meals.
+For example if the nutritional value (ConsumableAspects Model) of a particular Food (Consumables Model) sample data item is added to the database, a URL and/or document that was used to provide the source of the data is provided in this model.

-#### Major Step 2) Consumables Table
+#### Major Step 2) Consumables Model

 - This table will be designed so that all variety of consumables such as food, supplements, herbs, medicines will be in this system.

-#### Major Step 3) Consumable Aspects Table
+#### Major Step 3) Consumable Aspects Model

 - This table will be used to keep track of the important dietary aspects of consumables.
-This will include:
+This can include:
   - Vitamins
   - Minerals
   - Nutrients
   - Anti-nutrients (such as oxalates).
   - Additives
   - Preservatives
+  - Pesticides
+  - Herbicides
 - The amounts from the aspect's sample analysis will be stored such that an average value and variance of the aspect will be available for display

 #### Major Step 4) and so much more...